 "Rabies, distemper and leptospirosis are some of the most concerning viruses in these situations," PetMD.com wrote on 2020.

-Build an emergency kit
+Build a hurricane emergency kit

 Just like people need to have an emergency kit assembled, you’ll want to have an emergency kit for your pet.